demisto/content/Packs/Gatewatcher-LIS/Integrations/LastInfoSec/LastInfoSec_description.md

-## BaseIntegration Help
+## Integration Help

 - Get an API Key from LIS.
-- Put the APi Key in the XSoar LIS pack.
+- Put the APi Key in the LastInfoSec API token of your instance.